Unboxed-Software/solana-course/content/token-swap.md

 ### Interacting with Swap Pools

-The token swap program allows for a few different instructions for actually using a swap pool, among them are the swap instruction, deposit liquidity instruction, and withdraw liquidity.
+Once the instruction is issued to initiate a new swap pool, the token swap program has a few different instructions for using a swap pool.
+These include the actual swap instruction, along with depositing or withdrawing liquidity.

 Once a pool is created, users can immediately begin trading on it using the `swap` instruction.
 The swap instruction transfers funds from a user's source token account into the swap's source token account, and then transfers tokens from its destination token account into the user's destination token account.